Xtr126/wayland-getevent/README-alt.md

 ## Usage
     sudo -E ./cage_xtmapper.sh --user $(whoami) --window-width 1280 --window-height 720 --window-no-title-bar

 Enter your sudo password when prompted.
+- Enable cursor on subsurface if cursor is invisible:

+        $ waydroid prop set persist.waydroid.cursor_on_subsurface true
+- Reboot the system or restart the service when running cage again after closing it:

+        $ systemctl restart waydroid-container.service
-wlroots x11 and wayland backends were modified to use a custom resolution set by the `XTMAPPER_WIDTH` and `XTMAPPER_HEIGHT` environment variables.
+- wlroots x11 and wayland backends were modified to use a custom resolution set by the `XTMAPPER_WIDTH` and `XTMAPPER_HEIGHT` environment variables.
-Wayland only - Hide window title bar when `WLR_NO_DECORATION=1` is set.
+- Wayland only - Hide window title bar when `WLR_NO_DECORATION=1` or `--window-no-title-bar` is set.
-Use F11 or any other key defined in  [togglekey.h](https://github.com/Xtr126/cage/blob/master/togglekey.h) to toggle between XtMapper or Waydroid handling mouse input.
+- Use F11 or any other key defined in  [togglekey.h](https://github.com/Xtr126/cage/blob/master/togglekey.h) to toggle between XtMapper or Waydroid handling mouse input.